A Complete Guide to Gratuity & Tip Laws in California

 Are Gratuities Considered Wages?

 A wage is the amount of money paid to the employee, by the employer.
-In California, minimum wage is $10.00 per hour for businesses with less than 25 employees and $10.50 per hour for businesses with more than 25 employees.
+In California, as of January 1, 2018, the minimum wage is $10.50 per hour for companies with less than 25 employees and $11.00 per hour for businesses with more than 25 employees.

 In the state of California, tips cannot legally be considered part of an employee’s wage.
 Since tips are not part of an employee’s wages, they are not included in an employee’s “regular rate of pay” when calculating unpaid overtime (read more).